The Short Story Collection is out on Amazon. You can read three of these stories below.

 The sun was now shining as if five minutes ago it hadn’t been raining cats and dogs.
 Red door, red windows…

-She kept balancing her suitcase and her purse with one hand and in the other, she had the largest bouquet of flowers she has found at the market.
-It has been fifteen years since she has seen her great uncle and she was more than happy to be reconnected with him.
+She kept balancing her suitcase and her purse with one hand and in the other; she had the largest bouquet she has found at the market.
+It has been fifteen years since she has seen her great uncle and she was more than happy to reconnect with him.
 Former army colonel, uncle Maximum, or Max, as anyone knew him, was the living proof that no matter how many times life knocked you down, you still have it in you to get up and start fresh.
-He lost his wife when he came back from the war, he lost his small business and the family farm shortly afterwards, then had to take the weirdest jobs to support his younger sister, Emily’s mom, before he joined the army and made a career out if it, being deployed all over the world, in dangerous and conflictual zones, sending Emily post-cards with weird names and strange buildings and foreign people on them.
+He lost his wife when he came back from the war; he lost his small business and the family farm shortly afterwards, then had to take the weirdest jobs to support his younger sister, Emily’s mom, before he joined the army and made a career out of it, being deployed all over the world, in dangerous and conflictual zones, sending Emily post-cards with weird names and strange buildings and foreign people on them.

-Now he was retired, owner of an old house on the historical alley in Philly, far far away from the old Texas ranch where he grew up galavanting on the dusty and wide roads.
+Now he was retired, owner of an old house on the historic alley in Philly, far, far away from the old Texas ranch where he grew up gallivanting on the dusty, wide roads.

-Emily’s fascination with this fantastic relative grew with every post-card and with every letter, and when she finally met him and was able to put a face to that glorious name, she was thrilled.
+Emily’s fascination with this fantastic relative grew with every post-card and with every letter, and when she finally met him and could put a face to that glorious name, it thrilled her.
 And now Emily was keen on writing a book about him.
-About him and his adventures, the life of his generation and, especially of the people’s Colonel, as he was known in his circles.
+About him and his adventures, the life of his generation and, especially of the people’s Colonel, as people knew him.

 Red door, red windows, second floor.

 Emily stopped dead in her tracks.
 There was more than one red door.
-And definitely many many more red windows.
+And definitely many, many more red windows.
 Did he say there were red windows also on the second floor?
-Did she have somewhere written down the full address?
+Did she have somewhere written the full address?

--Yes, said the voice, a better angle for a selfie, probably… Or the best light?
-Or something as trivial as this.
+“Yes, obviously,” said the voice, “a better angle for a selfie, … or the best light?
+Or something as trivial as this.”

 Emily finally faced the man and gasped.
 He was tall.
-Okay, truth be told, comparing to her height, everyone was tall.
+Okay, truth be told, compared to her height, everyone was tall.
 But this guy had to be at least 6 feet.
-Tall, blond and dangerous.
-Or was that dark and dangerous.
+Tall, blond, and dangerous.
+Or was that dark and dangerous?
 Anyhow, this blond one looked dangerous enough to give the dark ones a run for their money.

 She realised she kind of yelled at him… but only when the elderly couple passing by snickered at her remarks while continuing to take pictures at every corner they could find.
 Wow, she definitely put her foot in her mouth.